echogarden-project/text-segmentation/README.md

 A library providing word, phrase and sentence segmentation for natural language text.

 * Fully **multilingual**.
 Covers all languages and writing systems representable as Unicode characters.
 When needed, applies second stage processing using a [WebAssembly port](https://github.com/echogarden-project/icu-segmentation-wasm) of the [ICU C++ Library](https://icu.unicode.org/) (if available) for handling difficult to segment east-Asian languages, like Chinese, Japanese, Thai and Khmer
+* Segments **mixtures of different languages**, including mixtures of different scripts, like Chinese, Cyrillic and Latin, all within a single sentence or phrase, without needing to explicitly specify a particular language
 * Includes **built-in suppression lists** for language-specific abbreviations and special word patterns.
 Currently included languages are English, German, Spanish, French, Italian, Portuguese and Russian, mostly extracted from the [CLDR JSON datasets](https://github.com/unicode-org/cldr-json)
 * Accepts **user-provided suppression lists**
 * **Very fast**.
 For most languages, word segmentation is done mostly via a single regular expression, dynamically built for the given options, and suppression set.
 Majority of processing is done within the JavaScript regular expression engine, or within optimized WebAssembly binaries